 Jacqueline Allen Trimble

 JACQUELINE ALLEN TRIMBLE lives and writes in Montgomery, Alabama, where she is a professor of English and chairs the Department of Languages and Literatures at Alabama State University.
-Her work has appeared in various online and print publications including The Griot, The Offing, The Louisville Review, and Blue Lake Review.
+Her work has appeared in various online and print publications including Poetry Magazine, Poet Lore, The Offing, The Louisville Review, and Blue Lake Review.
 American Happiness (2016), her first collection, published by NewSouth Books, won the Balcones Poetry Prize.
+How to Survive the Apocalypse, her new collection, is available August 2022.

 “Jacqueline Trimble’s AMERICAN HAPPINESS is an amazing read."
 Marge Piercy Made in Detroit and The Hunger Moon